GSoster/idle-game/carpir/convention.md

 # HTML
 **General**  All variables related to HTML elements must be named starting with *ui_*.
+Coin*s* muse be used as default (although coin can be used interchangeable with coins in some cases).
 **IDs**  Ids must be named all lowercase and with minus symbol as separator. eg.: ui_helpers_list